bemarlan/certificates/README.txt

 INSTALLATION
 ------------

- * Install the Certificate Generator module as you would normally install a contributed Drupal module.
+ * Install the Certificates module as you would normally install a contributed Drupal module.
 Visit: https://drupal.org/documentation/install/modules-themes/modules-8 for further information.